Chesters Top 5 Bathroom Trends For 2026: Style, Colour & Aesthetics

 Putting thought into the layout of the bathroom by creating a ‘wet space’ and a ‘dry space’ in your bathroom plans is gaining popularity.
 This plays into the trend of moving away from bathrooms being purely functional to being a space people enjoy being in.
 Customers have done this by either having an open plan bathroom and having slanted floors in the wet area to catch all the water from the shower or bath, or fully screening in their shower and bath to a section of the bathroom.

-One of our customers is a plumber, and I got to talk to him about his bathroom as I knew he had recently renovated.
+One of our plumber customers recently renovated his own bathroom with a clever wet area concept.
 He screened in the wet space with a glass panel and glass door – his wife loves it!
 When she takes a bath, it creates a steam room effect.
 If you’re into creating a ‘spa inspired space’ this is a layout you would definitely want to consider adding to your ‘bathroom requirements’ list.

 To Sum It Up…